 Almost every other message in my inbox touted a percentage off or free shipping of my purchase in the next however many days.

-We’ve blogged about it before – most email campaigns employ some urgency tactics to encourage email opens, clicks and ultimately more timely sales.
+Most email campaigns employ some urgency tactics to encourage email opens, clicks and ultimately more timely sales.
 This sparked a discussion on building trust and credibility.

 And while trust is crucial, time and strategy are also important elements of successfully urgent subject lines.